scandyna/MdtApplication/README.md

 See [README](packaging/conan/README.md) in the conan packaging folder.

-# Create a Conan package
+# Create a Conan package OLD

 The package version is picked up from git tag.
 If working on MdtApplication, go to the root of the source tree: